On numerical invariants for submodules $[(z-w)^2]$ in $H^2(\mathbb{D}^2)$: Preliminaries

 where $m_1$ is the normalized Lebesgue measure on the unit circle $\mathbb{T}$.
 Szeg\"{o}'s theorem states that, after normalization, $D_n(\varphi)$ converges to a finite nonzero limit as $n\to \infty$ provided $\varphi$ is smooth enough, has no zeros on $\mathbb{T}$, and has winding number zero about the origin.

 In 1968, M. E. Fisher and R.E.
 Hartwig \cite{Fisher} raised a conjecture on the asymptotic behavior of $D_n(\varphi)$ in case $\varphi$ violates the assumptions of Szeg\"{o}.
 They assumed that

-where $g$ is as in Szeg\"{o}'s theorem, $z_j$ are distinct points on $\mathbb{T}$, and $\alpha_j, \beta_j$ are complex numbers satisfying $\mathrm{Re}\alpha_j> -1/2$ (which ensures that $f\in L^1(\mathbb{T})$).
+where $g$ is smooth enough, has no zeros on $\mathbb{T}$, and has winding number zero about the origin, $z_j$ are distinct points on $\mathbb{T}$, and $\alpha_j, \beta_j$ are complex numbers satisfying $\mathrm{Re}\alpha_j> -1/2$ (which ensures that $f\in L^1(\mathbb{T})$).
 The conjecture says that, possibly under additional restrictions on the $\alpha_j, \beta_j$ and after appropriate normalization, $D_n(\varphi)$ is asymptotically a constant times $n^\sigma$ with $\sigma=\sum_{j=0}^{N} \alpha_j^2-\beta_j^2$.
 Thus, the conjectured miracle is that one can predict the essential asymptotics of the determinants from the sole knowledge of the singularities of $\varphi$, i.e. $\{z_j,j=0,1,\cdots,N \}$, without knowing $\varphi$ itself, and that the parameters of each singularity make their contribution to the exponent $\sigma$ in the beautiful form $\alpha^2-\beta^2$.
 This conjecture, which is of relevance in statistical physics, random matrix theory, and has connection with $L$-functions, has attracted considerable effort in the mathematics and physics communities.

 In particular, if $\varphi$ has only one singularity and $g(z)=1$, then the corresponding Toeplitz determinant can be explicitly calculated. \begin{lemma}[\cite{BS}, Corollary 2.3] For $\varphi_{\alpha,\beta}=(-z)^\beta |1-z|^{2\alpha}, ~~\mathrm{Re}~ \alpha >-1/2$,